lovejzzz/ImagineKeys/README.md

-# Imagine Piano
+# Imagine Keys

-A web-based physical modeling piano-building simulator that allows users to customize a piano's dimensions and material, then play it using a virtual or MIDI keyboard.
+A web-based physical modeling keys-building simulator that allows users to customize a keys's dimensions and material, then play it using a virtual or MIDI keyboard.

 ## Features

-- Interactive piano silhouette that can be resized by dragging control points
+- Interactive keys silhouette that can be resized by dragging control points
-- Material selection (wood, metal, composite) affecting the piano's tone
+- Material selection (wood, metal, composite) affecting the keys's tone
 - Real-time audio synthesis using Web Audio API
 - Virtual keyboard playable with mouse/touch or computer keyboard
 - MIDI keyboard support via Web MIDI API